Agnogh/pirate-resort/README.md

 - Google Fonts Pairing
 - Grammarly
 - Pen and paper (as some things need to be placed quickly before ideas go away)

+## Additional help
+- Training materials
+- YouTube
+- *I intentionally didn't want to reach out to tutors as I wanted to make this work on my own, using knowledge and materials I have*

 # Feature
 ## Navigation bar